Module 06: Transformer

 Dropout: Regularization by Noise

-The Idea: During training, randomly “drop” (zero out) some activations.
-This prevents the network from relying too heavily on any single feature and encourages redundancy.
+The Idea: During training, dropout zeros a random subset of activations.
+The network learns redundant representations rather than depending on any single feature.
 The key trick: scale remaining values by \(\frac{1}{1-p}\) so the expected value stays the same.

 Why it works: